webxos/macroslow/README.md

 ## 🌊 **Introduction to BELUGA**

 **BELUGA** (Bilateral Environmental Linguistic Ultra Graph Agent) is a quantum-distributed database and sensor fusion system designed for extreme environmental applications.
-Inspired by the biological efficiency of whales and naval submarine systems, BELUGA combines SONAR (sound) and LIDAR (video) data streams into a unified graph-based storage and processing architecture.✨
+Inspired by the biological efficiency of whales and naval submarine systems, BELUGA combines SONAR (sound) and LIDAR (video) data streams into a unified graph-based storage and processing architecture. ✨

 BELUGA features:
 - ✅ **Bilateral data processing** (SONAR + LIDAR = SOLIDAR™)